 Considering that NuvaRing worked so well for me and my body, after I had my implant removed, I was on a mad quest to continue to use this form of birth control.
 Unable to find forums or posts online, I vowed to do ongoing “research” so other women can find countries that will supply NuvaRings (and other birth control options) without the need for a physician’s prescription.

-6 Countries Where You Can Purchase Nuvarings Without a Doctors’ Prescription
+8 Countries to Purchase Nuvaring Without a Prescription

 - Taiwan (Taipei)

-The pharmacies in Mendoza sold NuvaRing over the counter for around $15 apiece.
+The pharmacies in Mendoza sold NuvaRing over the counter for around USD 15.
 They were properly stored in the refrigerator at each pharmacy.

 4/2018 – Pharmacies in Minsk do not require a prescription for NuvaRing.